Dramatically Accelerate Your 3D Application Development Process For Faster Return On Revenue

-Provides capability to represent first and second degree surface and volume mesh structures in the application.
-This option also provides fully customizable and extensible classes for constrains and analysis.
+Provides capability to represent first and second-degree surface and volume mesh structures in the application.
+This option also provides fully customizable and extensible classes for constraints and analysis.

 Provides a foundation for developing robotics simulation.
 Such capability includes importing robot model, assembly cell, manipulator, collision detection, animation, and more.

 The core functionality was developed using C++ in a way that is independent of the GUI framework.
 Customers can choose the appropriate GUI framework such as MFC, .NET C#, and Qt.
 In addition, the sample .NET application delivered with AGM has plug-in capabilities which allow customers to easily configure their application.